sphereflow/rugol/README.md

 There are 9 CellTypes: NoCell and CellType A to H.
 Each CellType has its own color, value of type: FieldType and convolution kernel,
 which are all edittable through the ui.
-There is a CellType matrix which is used to display the game state as well as
+There is a CellType matrix which is used to display the game state.

 ### FieldType